01010000-kumar/The-Ortega-Project-/README.md

-****To Run this Tool:
+**To Run this Tool:
-		1. Make sure you have Python Version 3.6 installed.
+		(1).
+Make sure you have Python Version 3.6 installed.
-		2. Go to "The Ortega Project" Folder and Run "Setup.bat" to install all the requirements.
+		(2).
+Go to "The Ortega Project" Folder and Run "Setup.bat" to install all the requirements.
-		3. Run the "Ortega" File in the "The Ortega Project" Folder.****
+		(3).
+Run the "Ortega" File in the "The Ortega Project" Folder.**

 **Note: This tool will Only run on Windows Machines.**